wonderwagon/Akhenaten/README.md

 complete the first 5 training missions.

 What is working:
-- Main graphics
+- Main graphics & menus
-- Main animations
 - Loading original save files
+- Houses
+- Access to services
 - City messages
-- Empire map display
+- Empire map
-- Campaign map progression
+- Campaign missions progression
+- Camp workers
-- Service and religion
+- Floodplains and farms
+- Trading
-- Workers
+- Empire requests
 - (and more)

 What is not working:
 - Saving the game
-- Empire requests
 - Monuments
 - Some animals and resources
 - Irrigation
 - Combat
+- Health

 If you want a more complete list, check out the
 [TODO list on Notion](https://www.notion.so/Ozymandias-cfdc021c220b4d48b57bd431ed0f2a01).<br>